 What Website Owners Can Do

 If you needed a little encouragement to optimize your website and embrace mobile readiness, this is it.
-To find out how mobile friendly your site is right now, Google offers a free mobile-friendly test.
+To find out how mobile-friendly your site is right now, Google offers a free mobile-friendly test.
 Hopefully, you get the “Awesome!
 This page is mobile-friendly” result, but there’s only one way to find out.
 No matter what your grade, make sure to visit Google’s official mobile SEO guide because this tells you exactly what Google wants.
 It’s like getting a teacher-approved cheat sheet for the big test.
 The biggest mistakes are slow mobile pages, mobile-only 404 errors, blocked CSS/JavasScript/image files, faulty redirects, cross-links that don’t make sense, and unplayable content to name just a few.
+These mistakes or issues can be outlined and remedied by placing different tests to be undertaken via the use of performance testing services such as Apica Systems and other similar companies can provide.

 A Deep Cleaning